 E. coli is a species of bacteria that normally live in the intestines of humans and warm-blooded animals.
 While some strains of E. coli are harmless, there are several strains that can cause severe diarrhea, abdominal cramps, and severe kidney failure.
 The people most susceptible to these consequences are young children, the elderly and those with weakened immune systems.
-The receiving streams that your facilities discharge to contain designated uses to protect human health in accordance with Water Quality Standards (10 CSR 20-7.031) and the Clean Water Act.
+The receiving stream that your facility discharges to contains the WBC-B designated use to protect human health in accordance with Water Quality Standards (10 CSR 20-7.031) and the Clean Water Act.
 The disinfection of wastewater effluent benefits human health by reducing exposure to disease-causing bacteria, such as E.coli, and viruses and reducing health care costs to those infected by contaminated water.
-The District should construct and install disinfection systems in order to protect human health as well as meet water quality standards.
+The District should construct and install a disinfection system at the treatment facility in order to protect human health as well as meet water quality standards.